Five people arrested on various charges in Northwest Arkansas

 Benton County Sheriff's Office

-• Elizabeth Turner, 48, of 817 W. Sixth St. in Joplin, Mo., was arrested Tuesday in connection with robbery.
-Turner was being held Wednesday in the Benton County Jail with no bond set.
+• Andy Hernandez, 20, of 603 E. Grove Road in Springdale, was arrested Monday in connection with battery.
+Hernandez was being held Tuesday in the Benton County Jail with no bond set.

-• Enrique Pina, 21, of 742 Chateau Ave. in Springdale, was arrested Wednesday in connection with stalking.
-Pina was being held Thursday in the Benton County Jail with no bond set.
+• Curtis Reynolds, 35, of 32043 Missouri 112 in Seligman, Mo., was arrested Monday in connection with possession of drugs with purpose to deliver.
+Reynolds was being held Tuesday in the Benton County Jail with no bond set.

 Rogers

-• Juan Garcia-Baltazar, 31, of 1206 W. Bishop Drive in Rogers, was arrested Thursday in connection with battery.
-Garcia-Baltazar was being held Friday in the Benton County Jail with no bond set.
+• Leo Meythaler, 28, of 915 W. Olrich St. in Rogers, was arrested Monday in connection with failure to register as a sex offender.
+Meythaler was being held Tuesday in the Benton County Jail with no bond set.